 (Elementary- middle grades)

 This 30-minute program ranges from where electricity originates (beyond the light switch) to big energy users (heating and cooling systems).
 Also, students will look at ways to help save our natural resources through energy efficiency, while saving their parents’ money!
 This interactive learning experience gets the students involved by making learning about electricity more like a game show than a pop quiz.
+Students will also receive their own kit on energy efficiency.
+The kit includes an energy-saving checklist, an activity booklet, a folder and a super energy saver light switch cover.
 Armed with the knowledge of how to be energy savers, the students can navigate their and identify ways to be more energy efficient.
 If they complete their homework, they'll get a certificate signed by CFL Charlie!
 To schedule a time for us to bring energy to your classroom, contact Julie McLeod at 910-892-8071 or email@example.com.

 These two presentations can work together at your school, if you are interested in having either or both, e-mail firstname.lastname@example.org.